javerthl/SN-docs-scraper/README.md

    ```mkdir servicenow_scraper```

    ```cd servicenow_scraper``` (you're now running scripts and creating outputs from and to this folder.)
-5. That last line navigates you to the folder you just created.
+5. The previous command navigates you to the folder you just created.
 Now create a virtual environment from which to run your Python scripts.

    ```python3 -m venv venv```